 Table 2-2.
-CKOUT0SEL[3:0] Control Bits
+CKOUT1SEL[3:0] Control Bits

-CKOUT0SEL[3:0] Clock Source
+CKOUT1SEL[3:0] Clock Source

-00xx NA
+00xx NO CLK

 0100 CK_SYS

 0101 CK_IRC8M

 0110 CK_HXTAL

 0111 CK_PLL/2

 1000 CK_PLL1

 1001 CK_PLL2/2

 1010 EXT1

 1011 CK_PLL2

 2.2.4.
-HXTAL Clock monitor (CKM)
+HXTAL Clock Monitor (CKM)

-Set the HXTAL clock monitoring enable bit CKMEN in the clock control register RCU_CTL, HXTAL can enable the clock monitoring function.
-This function needs to be enabled after HXTAL start-up delay and disabled after HXTAL is stopped.
-Once the HXTAL fails, the HXTAL will be automatically disabled, the HXTAL clock blocking flag CKMIF in the clock interrupt register RCU_INT is set, and the HXTAL fault event is generated.
-The interrupt caused by this fault is connected to the non-maskable interrupt NMI of the Cortex-M4.
+Set the HXTAL clock monitoring enable bit CKMEN in the control register RCU_CTL, HXTAL can enable the clock monitoring function.
+This function must be enabled after the HXTAL start-up delay has elapsed and disabled after the HXTAL has been stopped.
+Once the HXTAL fault is detected, the HXTAL will be automatically disabled, and the HXTAL clock blocking interrupt flag bit CKMIF in the interrupt register RCU_INT will be set to '1' to generate an HXTAL fault event.
+The interrupt caused by this fault is connected to the non-maskable interrupt NMI of the Cortex-M3.

-Note: If HXTAL is selected as the system clock, PLL or RTC clock source, HXTAL failure will prompt the selection of IRC8M as the system clock source, the PLL will be automatically disabled, and the RTC clock source needs to be reconfigured.
+Note: If HXTAL is selected as the system clock, PLL clock source or RTC clock source,

+HXTAL failure will cause the IRC8M to be selected as the system clock source and the PLL will be automatically disabled.
+The clock source of the RTC needs to be reconfigured.